Francis0121/nornenjs/README.md

 We were implemented based on ["node-cuda"](https://github.com/kashif/node-cuda).

-We added some library "node-cuda" `this.library` and `this.library`.
+We added some library "node-cuda" `cuda_runtime_api.h` and `helper_math.h`.
 And change some code that implement receive multi parameter to CUDA source.

 And we used ["BinaryJS"](http://binaryjs.com/) and ["socket.io"](http://socket.io/).